liftforward/liftforward.github.io/_drafts/ember-simple-auth-torii-google-oauth2.markdown

 ```

 ### Create a custom torii-google authenticator
 Here I've created a custom authenticator which will handle authentication token returned by Google.
 Note that it extends the Torii authenticator built into simple-auth and overrides its authenticate method.
 When this is run it will call `this._super(options)` which will cause Torii to open a popup showing the familiar Google Oauth2 authentication interface and return a promise.
-When the user completes this screen and is successful the popup will close and the promise will resolve by calling the function supplied in the `then()` with an oauth token as an argument.
+When the user completes this screen and is successful the popup will close and the promise will resolve by calling the function supplied in the `then()` with Oauth token data as the argument.
 Later I will send this token to our serverside to be resolved into the user's email and google profile via google's APIs.
+For now I just display it in an alert.

 ```javascript
   //app/authenticators/torii.js